niantic-lightship/wps-upm/README.md

 *Note: World Positioning System is an [experimental feature](https://lightship.dev/docs/ardk/experimental/) for ARDK 3.4 - 3.8.
-For ARDK 3.9, WPS is built into the ARDK UPM.
+For ARDK 3.9 and later versions, WPS is built into the ARDK UPM.

 ## Name
 wps-upm